WBHK: Hot AC and Smooth Jazz

 In 1994, the station became known as "98 Lite", and changed to a soft adult contemporary format.
 In 1995, WLBI began adding smooth jazz programming and eventually morphed into a fulltime smooth jazz station.
 It continued to broadcast as "98 Lite".

 Urban AC

 On July 24, 1996, after years of struggling in the ratings, it segued to Urban AC music.
 It began using the slogan, "98.7 Kiss-FM, Smooth R&B and Classic Soul".
 It switched call letters, becoming WBHK on July 1, 1996.
-The letters represent "BirmingHam's Kiss."
+The letters represent "Birmingham's Kiss."

 With the format change, the ratings increased.
 In 2002, the transmitter was upgraded and moved up to Red Mountain after many years of broadcasting from a shorter tower.
 It was acquired by Atlanta-based Cox Radio in the early 2000s.

 On July 20, 2012, Cox Radio announced the sale of WBHK and 22 other stations to Summit Media LLC for $66.25 million.
 The sale was consummated on May 3, 2013.
-Under Summit ownership, the station continues its Urban AC format and high ratings.